nshaibu/Pointy-lang/pointy_lang_v100.md

 ---

-*This specification defines the syntax and semantics of Pointy Language version 1.0.
-Future versions may extend or modify these definitions while maintaining backward compatibility where possible.*
+*This specification defines the syntax and semantics of Pointy Language version 1.0.0.
+Future versions may extend or modify these definitions while maintaining backwards compatibility where possible.*